 We once conducted an experiment with roof insulation – installing Earthwool ceiling insulation in Sydney above a commercial office ceiling over all the ceiling tiles, but leaving one tile un-insulated.
 This was an office which typically got very hot in summer, thanks no doubt to the metal roof immediately above it, and the absence of any roof sarking.
 The effect of the roof insulation was immediately noticable in that the wall mounted split system air-conditioner which had earlier been installed some months earlier, was now comfortably able to cool the entire office without any trouble.

 Roof insulation makes an enormous difference to the indoor temperature control, and is the best investment you can make to ensure year round savings on your electricity bills.
-Never compress roof insulation to make it fit into a cavity which is less than the recommended thickness of the insulation itself.
-This is counter productive, and will actually reduce the performance of the insulating material.
+(This is possibly why roof insulation has been a big focus in the Warm Up New Zealand: Healthy Homes programme.)
+Never compress roofing insulation to make it fit into a cavity which is less than the recommended thickness of the insulation itself.
+This rule applies to all ceiling insulation types.
+Compressing roof insulation batts is counter productive, and will actually reduce the performance of the roof insulation materials.
 Rather install a thinner insulation roof batt with a lower R-Value, or consider installing Hi-Density thermal and acoustic batts in the areas where space is an issue.

 Winter Heat Losses

-The below diagram shows Winter heat losses in a home without insulation.
+The below diagram shows Winter heat losses in a home without insulation in roof, walls or floor.
 Between 25% and 35% of heat is lost through the ceiling, higher than any other area of the home.
 A further 15% to 25% of heat is lost through the walls, leading to high heating bills.

 Image Source: www.yourhome.gov.au